 - Development of academic innovation and translation capability.

-- Market development and expansion of the membership base.
+- Market development and expansion of the membership base - including development of the membership offering to early stage career investigators.

 - Stronger N8 collaborations – strengths gained from N8 experts working together and the attractiveness of this pool of expertise to UK regenerative medicine companies will be explored.